Antibiotics for Strep Throat (Streptococcal Pharyngitis)

 Amoxicillin/Clavulanate Potassium (Augmentin) is resistant to degradation from beta-lactamase produced by pathogens that may colonize the tonsils and pharynx.
 Amoxicillin-clavulanate is often used to treat recurrent streptococcal pharyngitis and chronic pharyngeal carriage of group A streptococci9.
 Its major adverse effect is diarrhea.
-Also it is expensive.

 Amoxicillin/Clavulanate Potassium dosage:

 Alternative antibiotics must be used in patients with penicillin allergy, poor compliance or penicillin treatment failure.
 Patients who do not respond to initial treatment should be treated with antibiotic that is not inactivated by penicillinase-producing organisms (e.g., amoxicillin-clavulanate potassium, a cephalosporin or a macrolide).